-Academic Misconduct is deemed to cover deliberate attempts to gain an unfair advantage in assessments.
-This includes attempts to cheat in an exam, plagiarism, unauthorised collusion or any other deliberate attempt to gain an unfair advantage in summatively assessed work, including the submission of material commissioned from a third party or material created using artificial intelligence (AI) software without the permission of the Module Leader.
+Academic misconduct is deemed to cover deliberate attempts to gain an unfair advantage in assessment.
+This includes plagiarism, unauthorised collusion, falsification of research data, cheating in an examination the submission of material purchased or commission from a third party and the use of artificial intelligence software to gain an unfair advantage.

-If you are accused of Academic Misconduct you will be sent details of the allegation plus supporting evidence and asked to attend an Academic Misconduct Panel.
+If you are accused of academic misconduct you will be sent details of the allegation plus supporting evidence and asked to attend an Academic Misconduct Panel.
 Please note the panel may draw adverse inferences if a student does not take the opportunity to attend and defend their work.

-For information relating to LJMU's Academic Misconduct policies, please visit: www.ljmu.ac.uk/about-us/public-information/student-regulations/academic-misconduct
+For information relating to LJMU's Academic Misconduct Policy, please visit: www.ljmu.ac.uk/about-us/public-information/student-regulations/academic-misconduct